 Sometimes you have to sit to take a stand.
 Sit With Me invites you to validate and recognize the important role women play in creating future technology by taking a small but symbolic action: sit in a red chair and share your story.
 Pull up a chair and listen to stories from others; men, women, technical and non-technical, as they sit in the red chair.

-Sit With Me was created by members of the National Center for Women & Information Technology, a non-profit coalition that works to increase diversity in computing and IT, with creative direction from marketing and branding firm BBMG.
+Sit With Me was created by members of the National Center for Women & Information Technology, a non-profit coalition that works to increase the meaningful participation of girls and women in computing fields and careers.

 Why This Matters